Mame (film)

 Mame is a 1974 Technicolor musical film in Panavision based on the 1966 Broadway musical of the same name (itself based on the 1958 film Auntie Mame) and the 1955 novel Auntie Mame by Patrick Dennis.

-It was directed by Gene Saks, and adapted by Paul Zindel, and starred Lucille Ball in her final theatrical film performance.
-The cast also stars Beatrice Arthur, Bruce Davison, and Robert Preston.
+It was directed by Gene Saks, and adapted by Paul Zindel, and starred Lucille Ball in her final feature film role.
+The musical numbers were choreographed by Onna White.
+The film also stars Bea Arthur, Bruce Davison, Robert Preston, and Jane Connell.

 The story focuses on the madcap life of Mame Dennis (Ball), which is disrupted when she becomes the guardian of her deceased brother's son.
 She marries a wealthy Southern plantation owner (Preston), is widowed, yet through it all, with the help of her dearest friend, Vera Charles (Arthur), manages to keep things under control.

 Plot

-At the reading of the will of young Patrick Dennis's father, a trustee, Mr. Babcock, reveals that Patrick is to be left in the care of his aunt, Mame Dennis, and his nanny, Agnes Gooch.
-Taking a train to New York City ("St. Bridget"), Agnes and the boy arrive at Mame's home, where they walk into a wild party ("It's Today").

-Mame wants to fill the child's life with adventure ("Open a New Window"), but when Babcock finds out she has enrolled Patrick in a non-traditional school, Patrick is taken from Mame's custody.
+At the reading of the will of young Patrick Dennis' father, a trustee, Mr. Babcock, reveals that Patrick is to be left in the care of his aunt, Mame Dennis, and his nanny, Agnes Gooch.
+Mame wants to fill the child's life with adventure, but when Babcock finds out that she has enrolled Patrick in a non-traditional school, Patrick is taken from Mame's custody.
 Simultaneously, the stock market crash leaves Mame penniless.
+She manages to keep her home.
 Mame's friend, actress Vera Charles, offers Mame a small role in her newest show as "The Man in the Moon."
 Mame flubs her one line and causes the play to be a disaster, which puts a major rift in their friendship.
-Patrick reassures Mame that he still loves her ("My Best Girl").
+Patrick reassures Mame that he still loves her.

 A desperate Mame takes a job in a department store, where she meets Beauregard Jackson Pickett Burnside, to whom she attempts to sell a pair of roller skates.
 She cannot write up a cash order and is fired.
-At home, Mame decides to lift everyone's spirits by decorating the house for Christmas and giving everyone their gifts early ("We Need a Little Christmas").
+At home, Mame decides to lift everyone's spirits by decorating the house for Christmas and giving everyone their gifts early.
+Her hired help pays off the butcher until September.

 Burnside appears at her front door and invites everyone to dinner.
+Mame and her servants all agree that Mr. Burnside is like Santa Claus; Mame says that Santa is more like Rhett Butler.
 They fall in love and move to his family's plantation in Peckerwood, Georgia.
-At first, Burnside's relatives are unhappy about his marrying a Yankee, but when Mame captures the fox in a fox hunt, they sing her praises ("Mame").
+At first, Burnside's relatives are unhappy about his marrying a Yankee, but when Mame captures the fox in a fox hunt, they sing her praises.

-The Burnsides go on an extended honeymoon, traveling all over the world ("Loving You").
-Meanwhile, Patrick goes from a young child who pulls in a B+ average to a high school senior failing many classes ("The Letter").
+The Burnsides go on an extended honeymoon, traveling all over the world.
+Meanwhile, Patrick goes from a young child who pulls in a B+ average to a high school senior failing many classes.
 When Burnside dies in an avalanche, Mame returns home to be reunited with a now-grown Patrick, who is dating a snobby, conservative girl named Gloria Upson.